Summer School Housing

 Thank you for your interest in summer housing.
 Students can be housed ONLY for sessions in which they are enrolled in classes.
 If you are in Atlanta for a summer internship or some other academically related pursuit, please refer to our Summer Intern Housing.

 Summer School Session I or Session II students applying for housing will be assigned to the Clairmont Tower Apartments, the Undergraduate Residential Center (URC), or the Clairmont Residential Center (CRC).
 The apartments have central heat and air-conditioning, and are equipped with a stove, oven, refrigerator, dishwasher, disposal, mini-blinds, and carpet.
 All utilities are included in the rental price.
 Apartments are either one-, two-, three-, or four-bedroom; the rooms in the Tower are double or supersingles, and the rooms in the URC and CRC are singles.

 The Student Activity and Academic Center (SAAC), also open to summer school students, is located next to the Undergraduate Residential Center and provides all summer school residents with access to outdoor basketball, volleyball, tennis, and swimming facilities, outdoor multipurpose field, indoor multipurpose area, strength and conditioning equipment, gymnasium, classrooms, and café.

 Those not attending second session must vacate the rooms by noon on Saturday, June 27.
 Those attending first AND second session simply remain in their first session room for the second session unless otherwise assigned.

-Clairmont Campus housing will close at noon.
+Clairmont Campus housing will close at noon on Saturday, August 8.
 Residents must vacate the rooms by noon.